 In addition to his technology-centric practice, Dan also works extensively in both the transaction and litigation sides of oil and gas law.
 He has assisted in lease negotiation as well as many aspects of the firm’s representation of royalty owners, both through class actions and individually.
 With other members of the firm’s oil and gas practice, he has extensively explored royalty payment and lease-related issues that are of paramount concern to Kansas royalty owners.
 He has represented landowners in connection with eminent domain proceedings related to interstate gas and oil pipelines, underground gas storage fields, and other, similar takings.

 Dan has presented seminars to both lawyers and non-lawyers on subjects including IT best practices for cyber security and privacy, royalty calculation and royalty obligations, computer trespass, and other topics related to technology law and natural resource law.
 He is also active in both the bar and the community.
 Since 2008, he has served on the interview committee for recipients of the JL Weigand Legal Education Trust, one of the nation’s largest legal scholarships, and was recognized as “2011 Mentor of the Year” for his participation in the Trust’s mentorship program.
-He regularly volunteers for Wichita Habitat for Humanity and has served on that organization’s marketing committee, and provides pro bono legal advice at Wichita’s Union Rescue Mission, Hilltop Urban Church, and World Impact Ministries.
-He is a member of the Wesley Brown Inn of Court and sits on the Inn’s program committee, is active in the Wichita Bar Association’s technology and civil practice committees, and regularly writes for the WBA’s monthly journal, the Bar-O-Meter.
+He regularly provides pro bono legal advice at Wichita’s Union Rescue Mission, Hilltop Urban Church, and World Impact Ministries.
+He is a member of the Wesley Brown Inn of Court and sits on the Inn’s executive committee, is active in the Wichita Bar Association’s technology and civil practice committees, and regularly writes for the WBA’s monthly journal, the Bar-O-Meter.
 He is a member of the Board of Directors for the Red Shoe Society of Ronald McDonald House Charities of Wichita.

 - Business Law